“When we are mindful, deeply in touch with the present moment,

 |The Woodstock Festival in 1969|

 With or without drugs, the Truth became self-evident: There is a palpable Spiritual Dimension to life.
-We also learned that deep and more consistent Connection with that level of Reality takes Practice.
+We also learned that cultivating a deep and more consistent Connection with that level of Reality takes Practice.
 Through the gates of Hatha Yoga and Zen, I learned to meditate in 1969.

 Now, nearly half a century later, I begin most every day with a an hour of meditation.

 Although there are days that the momentum of a mind filled with a daunting things to do list can propel me out the door without meditating, the commitment to sit with others regularly means that I spend time most every day in formal meditation.* More than anything else, I believe that the establishment of a regular Mediation Practice is responsible for my increasing ability to sense the Sacredness of each moment -- and to respond with kindness, compassion, and clarity more often than not to the events of everyday life

 This didn't happen overnight.
 It didn't happen without Commitment, Effort, Courage -- and Grace!
 (I didn't create Love.
 The One Love just Is!)